Feo's Stuff

 The story opens with Carpenter's famous 80's electronica music and a narrator (the voice of Jaime Lee Curtis) that tells us (and reads the text on the screen to us, which is very annoying) that in 1988 the crime rate in the U.S. rose four hundred percent.
 One result was the city of New York (specifically, Manhattan Island) being walled off and used as a prison reservation.
 The city is completely isolated and troops from the "United States Police Force" man the walls.
 Once you go in you never come out.

 The story takes place in 1997, nine years after the prison is established.
 We see what we presume is a typical night's activity as an armed helicopter kills a couple of prisoners attempting escape in a makeshift raft.
-Prison official Rehme (Tom Atkins: NIGHT OF THE CREEPS, THE FOG, HALLOWEEN III, ESCAPE FROM NEW YORK, THE NINTH CONFIGURATION) logs the kill and fills out paperwork.
+Prison official Rehme (Tom Atkins: NIGHT OF THE CREEPS, THE FOG, HALLOWEEN III, THE NINTH CONFIGURATION) logs the kill and fills out paperwork.

 But then a jet is detected on radar, approaching restricted airspace.
 Prison chief Bob Hauk (Lee Van Cleef: IT CONQUERED THE WORLD) is called in just as they realize the plane is Air Force One.
 The president's plane has been hijacked by a terrorist.